mohamadadithya/mosave/README.md

 * Type this command in cli to migrations database: php spark migrate -all
 * Type this command in cli to turn on local development server: php spark serve

-If you get an error from the database, change the database.default.hostname in the **env** file from 127.0.0.1 to localhost
+If you get an error from the database, change the database.default.hostname in the **env** file from 127.0.0.1 to localhost and make sure to enable sqlite3 extensions in php.ini

 ## Server Requirements